khair126a-ctrl/bbs-modded/README.md

 If you'd like to contribute to BBS mod code-wise, I'm not looking for contributions. **Please fork the repository, and make your own version**.

-See `LICENSE.md` for information about the license.
+See `MIT LICENSE` for information about the license.